alfficcadenti/kraken-fx-orderook/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance.<br /><br />

-### Code
+## Code

 The websocket connection is establish in `App.js` and subscribe for the public order book data for the pair XBT USD (`feed: "book", product_ids: ["PI_XBTUSD"]`).
 On connection, the first api message is the book snapshot `book_snapshot` and the following are all the order book updates with price and qty information.
 When qty is zero, the price can be removed from the book.<br />